+Unfortunately, most do not know that the Acts chapter 2 Pentecost actually started over 1400 years earlier and can be found in Leviticus 23:16.
+The feast of Shavuot is the culmination of the Passover season as it occurs fifty days after the beginning of the Feast of First Fruits.
+In the natural, this feast was held as a celebration at the end of the wheat harvest season, and focused on Israel's gratitude to God for His provision and bounty.
 Today, this feast day is more widely commemorated as the day God gave the Torah to the tiny fledgling nation of Israel at Mount Sinai.
-The Torah states that it took seven weeks for the multitude of people to travel from Egypt to Sinai and 'Shavuot' meaning weeks, reflects that seven-week period.
+The Torah states that it took seven weeks for the multitude of people to travel from Egypt to Sinai.
+'Shavuot,' which actually means weeks, reflects that seven-week period.
 During those seven weeks, each day is counted and is known as the Counting of the Omer.
-Each evening we reflect on our own exodus from our bondage of sin and look forward to knowing and serving the true God in the way He wishes to be served.
-One of the customs is to read the entire book of Ruth.
-Maybe our own cry could exemplify the words of Ruth as she cried out to Naomi:
+Each day we reflect on our own exodus from our bondage of sin and look forward to knowing and serving the one true God in the way He wishes to be served.
+For fifty days straight we anticipate and prepare for our own encounter with God and we pray to have breakthrough from our own individual Egyptian prisons.
+Where Passover starts with removing all leaven (confidence in self) from our homes, the 50 day journey toward Shavuot ends with offering up full leavened bread (mature confidence in Him) of our lives as a sacrifice of praise!